Arts and culture in Europe: relaunching economies, galvanizing values

 Anne founded ReDI School, a vocational training programme that teaches programming and tech skills to migrants and seeks to fill vacancies in the German IT job market.
 With five schools throughout Germany and Denmark, ReDI hosts 1,000 students per semester, 65% of which are women and girls.
 She also founded the Berlin Peace Innovation Lab, which focuses on technology’s role in facilitating emerging and measurable social change towards global peace.
 Prior to this, Anne spent two years in Japan, researching open social innovation, and received the prestigious Rotary Peace Fellowship.
 She previously worked as a corporate social responsibility consultant, during which time Anne developed and implemented Samsung Electronics’ award-winning corporate social responsibility strategy for Scandinavia.

-Irish Senator for the Cultural and Educational Panel, 2014 European Young Leader
+Irish Senator for the Cultural and Educational Panel and 2014 European Young Leader (EYL40)

-Francesca is a bestselling author of children’s books, entrepreneur, founder and CEO Undercats Media, and founder of Timbuktu Labs.
+Francesca Cavallo is a bestselling author of children’s books, entrepreneur, and founder and CEO of Undercats Media.
 She is the co-creator of ‘Good Night Stories for Rebel Girls’, a collection of 100 tales of extraordinary women that has become a publishing sensation.
-Francesca’s career began in theatre, where she worked as both a manager for a theatre company and as a playwright.
-In 2012, she moved to California to co-found a children’s media start-up called Timbuktu Labs, Inc. Since then, she has authored nine picture books that have been translated in more than 47 languages.
-Her most recent international bestseller is the children’s book “Doctor Li and the Crown-wearing Virus”.
+Cavallo’s career began in theatre, where she worked as both a manager for a theatre company and as a playwright.
+In 2012, she moved to California to co-found a children’s media start-up called Timbuktu Labs, Inc. Since then, she has authored nine picture books that have been translated into more than 47 languages.
+Her most recent international bestseller is the children’s book ‘Doctor Li and the Crown-wearing Virus’.

 Jasmina works across a range of media including photography, performance, installation and video.
 Most often characterised as a visual artist, her artwork is focused on the positioning and analysing of space vis-à-vis other societal categories.
 She is the author of numerous exhibitions which have been shown all over Europe, as well as the recipient of prestigious Slovenian, European and international awards, including the Bevilacqua la Masa (Venice 2002 and 2005), the Slovenian Trend Award for Outstanding Achievements in Visual Art (2011), and the Catlin Commission Award (London, 2011).
 She represented Slovenia at the 55th International Art Exhibition – La Biennale di Venezia.

 Alexandra is the creator and producer of “The Nutcracker and I”, a ground-breaking multimedia performance created for a piano solo with dance and digital animation.
-She made her debut at the Carnegie Hall in New York and has performed in many prestigious orchestras, including the Sydney Opera House, London’s Wigmore Hall, Dubai Opera House and the Concertgebouw in Amsterdam.
+She currently teaches piano at the Royal Northern College of Music in Manchester.
+Alexandra made her debut at the Carnegie Hall in New York and has performed in many prestigious orchestras, including the Sydney Opera House, London’s Wigmore Hall, Dubai Opera House and the Concertgebouw in Amsterdam.
 She was the first female Romanian pianist to perform at the Royal Albert Hall in London.
 Alexandra is an Honorary Associate Artist at the Royal Northern College of Music, Patron of Music in Lyddington, Cultural Ambassador of Romania and Officer of the Romanian Crown.
 An activist for gender equality in classical music, she is a recipient of the UK’s Women of the Future Award in the Arts and Culture category and dedicates her life to education projects, building bridges and reaching out to the younger generation.

 Prior to founding Project Alloy, Jakob was the CEO and Co-Founder of Tinyclues SAS, a Paris-based software startup with the objective of industrialising datamining on Big Data with the help of advanced machine learning algorithms in a Cloud Computing environment.
 Previously he was a partner and consultant at McKinsey & Company in Germany and France where he worked on topics ranging from Banking to Public Sector Reform to Global Public Health issues, notably the creation and distribution of child HIV treatments.
 Prior to McKinsey he briefly worked at the World Bank.
 He holds a Master’s in Public Administration from Harvard’s Kennedy School of Government and a Bachelor of Science from the University of St. Gallen.
 Jakob is also a founding partner of the “Cercle du Leadership”.